 The point of departure for this process of adaptation is to rethink the outcomes, assessment and learning opportunities of your module for the online environment.
 It is important to design for the active involvement of students and to encourage students to take responsibility for their own learning.
 Keep it simple, especially if you are new to the online T&L&A environment.
 Please contact the CTL advisor in your Faculty for assistance in thinking about the shift and preparing your module in a fully online modality.
 You can also discuss the transition with your Faculty BLC and request the creation of a SUNLearn module if you do not have one yet.

-During Semester 1, a range of resources were collated to guide lecturers and students through the adaptation to ERT.
+During 2020, a range of resources were collated to guide lecturers and students through the adaptation to ERT.
 A SUNLearn module on “Lecturer Support for Online Teaching” was developed to assist you step-by-step with the move from face-to-face to remote online teaching.

 All online teaching and learning questions can be directed to Dr Antoinette van der Merwe:

 Charles Hodges, Stephanie Moore, Barb Lockee, Torrey Trust and Aaron Bond.
 2020.
 EDUCAUSE Review, Friday, March 27, 2020.
 Online available https://er.educause.edu/articles/2020/3/the-difference-between-emergency-remote-teaching-and-online-learning

 How to prepare for a period of temporary online teaching

 A guide outlining how lecturers can prepare for a period of online teaching has been developed.
 The document outlines basic steps that can be followed.